 The fact is, packaging firms react to consumer needs, whether it is safety concerns, design or convenience – and right now the industry is taking on its biggest challenge ever, by addressing the global issues of climate change and pollution.

 As we grapple with these challenges, it’s vital that remember to not only deal with the ecological issues at hand, but also address the age-old concerns that have driven the packaging industry over the decades to improve and innovate.

 We must, for instance, always think of the consequences of the changes we bring in and balance out the positive and negative.
 Efforts to cut food waste, for instance, has no doubt contributed in some way to the amount of plastic (and other materials) now being used in packaging.

 As a pioneer of sustainable packaging, Woolcool® is leading the way.
-Our Circular Economy Scheme, for instance, allows customers to return the insulated box liners for shipping food for re-use.
+Our Circular Economy Scheme, for instance, allows customers to return the thermal insulated box liners for shipping food for re-use.
 This is a major step towards reduction in waste is to ensure re-use of a material is maximised.
 Without stating the obviously, reducing in the amount of virgin material being created results in a reduction in the volume of material left at the end of the chain.

 Through, predominately use of natural materials, combined with using the right materials for the right application and not just the cheapest or easiest option, Woolcool® is developing packaging that not only protects the valuable items inside while protecting the planet – we still deliver the vital benefits of public safety and convenience expected in the 21st century.